 I'm About.com's resident expert in bestselling books, and write several times a week there on the subject, usually brilliantly, sometimes competently.

-I'm a frequent contributor to Writer's Digest, where I discuss how to write real good and make money at it.
+I'm a Contributing Editor at Writer's Digest, where I discuss how to write real good and make money at it.